Rich in vitamins A & C.

 Particularly used to soften hard lumps & counteract cancer, swollen glands.

 Sweet Violet is a blood cleanser, so can be of use in the treatment of skin conditions such as eczema, both internally & externally.
+Topically it can be used to treat skin inflammation.

 Sweet violet is sometimes applied directly to the skin for skin disorders & as a skin cleanser.